Easy Brussels Sprouts Gratin (Video)

 Low-Carb Diet / South Beach Diet Suggestions:

-This recipe is great for low-carb eating or Keto eating plans, and low-carb plans will prefer full-fat dairy products.
-I would eat this Easy Brussels Sprouts Gratin for any phase of the original South Beach Diet, but make this a “once-in-a-while treat” for a special occasion (like Thanksgiving!)
+This Easy Brussels Sprouts Gratin recipe is great for low-carb or Keto eating plans, and those people will prefer full-fat dairy products.
+I would eat this for any phase of the original South Beach Diet, but make this a “once-in-a-while treat” for a special occasion (like Thanksgiving!)
 South Beach would recommend using the light mayo (and low-fat cheese if you can find it).

 Find More Recipes Like This One: